shaunbennett/developer-rig/README.md

 ### Using Mock Pub Sub
 When you are in Local Mode, to make calls to Pub Sub, it's important to make sure your EBS is pointing at the correct URI.
 You'll want to be making calls to `localhost.rig.twitch.tv:3000/extensions/message` as opposed to `api.twitch.tv/extensions/message` in order to correctly send your message.
 The rest of your message should be formatted the same as if you were sending to Twitch PubSub.
 See the Hello World backend.js files for examples.

+### Editing the Local Extension Manifest
+After you create your local extension manifest, you can open up manifest.json and edit the fields directly.
+Most of the fields are not relevant to running your extension locally in the Developer Rig, but a few are useful to be aware of: **TODO**

 ## FAQs